-In this shadow year, 2015/16, the Partnership has successfully prepared for the delegation of functions on 1st April 2016.
+In the shadow period, the Partnership has taken appropriate steps to prepare for the delegation of functions on 1st April 2016.

 Going forward, Falkirk HSC Partnership has a significant financial challenge ahead to deliver better outcomes for its service users, in line with its Strategic and Financial Plans, in a climate of growing demand with limited resources.